DiegoPrestamo/DiegoPresatmo.github.io/_posts/2023-5-22-Poppy-Blog.md

 And the movement should look something like this:

-![GIF demonstration could not load!](https://i.imgur.com/eHOg7uk.gif)
+![GIF demonstration could not load!](https://i.imgur.com/eHOg7uk.gif) Simulating through Python can take a couple of seconds, so don't panic if it does not run right away.

 You now have a version of a Poppy Humanoid that you can control in quite a similar fashion to the real thing.
 Let us take this one step further.